Choose from more than a dozen ensembles to participate in. School of Music ensembles are open to all students, whether or not you are a music major

 Director: Lisa Chaufty

-The Early Music Ensemble, made up of students, professional, and university community musicians, performs Medieval, Renaissance and Baroque literature on period instruments and modern instruments.
-Student participants gain valuable experience by rehearsing and performing alongside experienced musicians in both solo and small ensemble works.
+The Early Music Ensemble, made up of students, professional, and university community musicians, performs Medieval, Renaissance and Baroque literature on period instruments and sometimes modern instruments.
+String students, for example, can play a modern string instrument while using a Baroque bow and addressing historical performance practice.
+Student participants gain valuable experience by rehearsing and performing alongside experienced musicians in both solo and ensemble works.
 If you would like to participate, but have questions, please feel free to contact the Director.

-The ensemble often includes harpsichord, viola da gamba, recorder, guitar, Baroque flute, krumhorn and voice.
+The ensemble often includes harpsichord, historical recorders, traverso, krumhorn, viola da gamba, and voice.

 Tuesdays 4:10-6:00 PM